stardot/inf_format/inf_format_full.md

 Taking these fields in order:

 `TAPE`, if specified, indicates that this file came from a cassette tape.
-(Note that `TAPE` is not a string field, and so it must be interpreted verbatim.)
-This doesn't seem to have seen much use, and it's syntactically ambiguous, so it's deprecated.
+(Note that `TAPE` is not a string field, and only matches the literal value.)
+This doesn't seem to have seen much use, and it's syntactically kind of ambiguous, so it's deprecated.
 Consumers MUST check for this and treat the following field as file name if present.
 (Rationale: it's in Wouter's spec.)

 Producers MUST NOT emit this.
 (Rationale: it's deprecated.)